The Importance of Multicultural Identity in Counseling

 The therapeutic relationship is one of the greatest predictors of successful therapy, so it is important to find a therapist you connect with and who values your identity.
 It is essential to feel that all parts of you are seen and that you are welcome.
 Here are some questions to consider when looking for a therapist:

-Here’s what two of our clinicians had to say about multicultural/cultural identity in counseling:
+Here’s what one of our clinicians had to say about multicultural/cultural identity in counseling:

 What pulled you to specialize in multicultural/cultural identity work as a counselor?